The Thurgood Marshall Community Solar Project

 Each Solar Unit will generate about $27 dollars of electricity the first year, and an average of $33 dollars per year over the subscription term.
 Participants will receive an annual payment until their contribution is returned with interest before the project is donated to the Olympia School District.

-This project will include Silfab 490 Watt solar panels.
+This project includes 306 Silfab 490 Watt solar panels.
 The panels are highly regarded in the solar industry for their impressive warranties and efficiency.
 The commercial module stands at over two meters tall and includes solar optimizers.

 The 100 kW SolarEdge inverter includes an 20 year extended warranty.
 This inverter will covert the panel’s Direct Current (DC) solar energy into Alternating Current (AC) energy that the school can utilize.